-During an interview- you will get asked a variety of interview questions.
-One of the most commonly asked ones is "what interests you most about this position?"
-This question may be asked in other forms- including "what is it about this position that you were drawn to?" and "what do you find interesting about this type of work?"
-When a hiring manager asks you a question like this one- they are typically trying to learn many different aspects about you.
+During an interview, you will be asked a variety of questions.
+One of the most commonly asked ones is “what interests you most about this position?”
+This question may be asked in other forms, including “what is it about this position that you were drawn to?” and “what do you find interesting about this type of work?”
+When a hiring manager asks you a question like this one, they are typically trying to learn many different aspects about you.
 Your answer can tell the hiring manager a lot about you and your skills.
-Additionally- they want to see if you purposely applied for this job at that particular company and that you aren't pursuing it simply for the sake of finding a job.
+Additionally, they want to see if you purposely applied for this job at that particular company and that you aren’t pursuing it simply for the sake of finding a job.

-You may also be asked this question – "why do you want to change your job?"
+You may also be asked this question: “Why do you want to change your job?”
 When answering this interview question, you must resist talking negatively about your current employer.
 Frame your answer in terms of career advancement or enrichment.
-Talk about how you're looking to go the next level in your career, or talk about how you're looking to gain a new skillset.
+Talk about how you’re looking to go to the next level in your career or talk about how you’re looking to gain a new skillset.

-Talk About the Company: One mistake that interviewees make when asked this question is not mentioning anything about the particular company they applied to work for.
-Simply answering that you are interested in a position because of your passion to write will not cut it.
-The trick is to go into how your specific skills and values align with characteristics and values of the company.
-See- your skills can be used anywhere and at other similar positions.
+Your skills can be used anywhere and at other similar positions.
 Just mentioning a skill of yours will not tell a hiring manager why you want to work for their company in particular.
 You must let them know why you are eager to utilize your unique skillset at the specific organization.
-When forming your answer- ask yourself why after each statement to see if you can go deeper.
+When forming your answer, ask yourself why after each statement to see if you can go deeper.

 Similar Questions That Might be Asked